 1. Revert drivers from CCleaner using Driver Updater

-- Open the Driver Updater tool, click the Did something go wrong? link at the bottom of the window, and then click Go to drivers
+- Open the Driver Updater tool, click the Fix a Problem button at the bottom of the window, then click Help me on the window that appears.

-- Click Revert next to the driver version you want to restore
+- Select the checkboxes next to the driver categories and or the drivers you want to revert.

 Note: Driver Updater only restores versions of drivers that it's installed before.
-You cannot restore versions of drivers originally installed by your operating system (or other third-party software).
+You cannot restore versions of drivers originally installed by Microsoft (or other third-party software).
+Drivers like these don't have checkboxes next to them in the Driver Updater menu (so you can't select them).

 2. Return to a Windows restore point